khushi25bai11248-oss/RoomSwapSystem/README.md

 ## Testing Checklist

-Run the program from a fresh start and verify:
+The following test cases are used to check whether the RoomSwapSystem works correctly:

-- The five seeded rooms and three seeded students are displayed.
+- Verify that the five default rooms and three default students appear when the program starts.

-- A valid student can be added to an existing room.
+- Check whether a new student can be successfully added to an existing room.

-- A duplicate student ID is rejected.
+- Confirm that the system prevents registration with an already-used Student ID.

-- A student using an unknown room is rejected.
+- Test whether adding a student with an invalid room number is rejected.

-- A room can be found using different letter casing.
+- Verify that room searches work correctly regardless of uppercase or lowercase letters.

-- A duplicate room number is rejected.
+- Check that the system rejects duplicate room numbers.

-- A valid swap request receives a sequential ID and `Pending` status.
+- Confirm that a valid room-swap request receives the next sequential Request ID and Pending status.

-- A self-swap and a request with an unknown student are rejected.
+- Test that students cannot swap rooms with themselves or with an unregistered student.

-- Accepting a pending request exchanges both students' room assignments.
+- Verify that accepting a pending request exchanges the room assignments of both students.

-- Rejecting a pending request leaves both room assignments unchanged.
+- Confirm that rejecting a request keeps the original room assignments unchanged.

-- An accepted or rejected request cannot be processed a second time.
+- Check that an already accepted or rejected request cannot be processed again.

-- Non-numeric input does not terminate the program.
+- Test that entering non-numeric input does not cause the program to crash.
 ## Limitations

-- Data is stored only in `ArrayList` instances and is not persisted.
+- The application stores data temporarily in Java ArrayList objects, so information is lost when the program closes.
-- There is no login or distinction between student and administrator sessions.
+- The system does not currently include a login facility or separate access for students and administrators
-- The console does not automatically synchronize room occupancy with student assignments.
+- Room occupancy status is not automatically updated whenever student room assignments change.
-- Room capacity, eligibility rules, timestamps, notifications, and approval history are not implemented.
+- Features such as room capacity, swap eligibility rules, request timestamps, notifications, and approval history are not included.
-- The project currently has no automated unit-test suite; testing is performed through the console workflow above.
+- The project does not currently have an automated unit-testing framework.
+Testing is carried out manually through the console using the listed test cases.